Cray-HPE/docs-csm/operations/fm_on_baremetal/Enabling_FM_On_Baremetal_Post_CSM_Upgrade.md

 ### Perform CANU validation

 * Validate SHCD with respect to FMNs
-* Map FMNs in the SHCD to the node type:Management_FabricManager when building the CCJ file
+* Map FMNs in the SHCD to the node type: `Management_FabricManager` when building the CCJ file
-* Generate switch configuration for the node based on the new Role: Management , SubRole: FabricManager pairing
+* Generate switch configuration for the node based on the new Role: `Management` , SubRole: `FabricManager` pairing

 Validate the SHCD.